It is the incredible generosity of the community that assists MannaCare to continue to provide excellent facilities and services for everyone.

 We also send a letter to the family (or next of kin) naming everyone who contributed — but without the dollar amount (that’s private to them).

 Also, everyone who contributes via memorial giving is sent a thankyou letter and receipt, which they can use for tax purposes.

-For more information about memorial giving and to obtain envelopes, please contact us.
+For more information about memorial giving, please contact us.

 After you have provided for loved ones, you may like to consider leaving a gift in your will to MannaCare.
 It is a thoughtful way of sharing assets — money, property or valuables — that you may need and use now, but can give to others when you no longer need them.

 A bequest lets us use the funds in the services that need them the most.

 People who make bequests to MannaCare often tell us they enjoy knowing they’ll make a positive difference to the lives of older people in our community — well beyond their own lifetime.

 There are different ways to make a bequest in your will.
 You can leave:

 If you do intend making MannaCare one of your beneficiaries or you’ve already done so, then please let us know.
 That gives us the opportunity to acknowledge and recognise your generosity.
 However, we treat all information you give us in the strictest confidence and will respect your wishes in this regard

 Please remember MannaCare in your will — it’s a very practical way of helping others long after you’re gone.